gmflau/google-dev-day-workshop/lab5/README.md

 Edit application.properties:
-Update the value of the following fields with the CloudSQL PostgreSQL's public IP address:   :
+Update the value of the following fields with the CloudSQL PostgreSQL's public IP address.
+You can run `echo $POSTGRESQL_INSTANCE_IP` to display the value of the IP address.
 ```
 debezium.source.database.hostname=
 ```